 And the stakes are only getting higher.
 Far-Right forces are growing, both here in the United States and around the world, but they are growing in the context of a drastic failure of both neoliberalism and socialist and Left parties which grew out of social movements like Syriza and Podemos.
 All of this plus the continuing fallout of a restructured economy that has left behind literally billions of people.
 Moreover, industrial production and extraction of resources which propels this system forward has continued to launch itself into overdrive.
-This year marked a horrific furning point, as we officially hit the 400 parts per million carbon milestone.
+This year marked a horrific turning point, as we officially hit the 400 parts per million carbon milestone.
 Now, many scientists and even government institutions are predicting drastic climate change in our lifetimes as unavoidable and weather patterns are currently already changing rapidly.
-Revolution, in the sense that everything will be turned upside down, is rapidly.
-Revolution, in the sense that everything will be turned upside down, is have continued growth of the wealth gap, inequality in all aspects, and increasing insecontinued growth of the wealth gap, inequality in all aspects, and increasing insecontinued growth of the wealth gap, inequality in all aspects, and increasing insecurity and precarity for workers and the poor.
+Revolution, in the sense that everything will be turned upside down, is inevitable.
+The question is, what kind of revolution will it be?

+As ecological apocalypse lies on the horizon, all other signs point towards the continued growth of the wealth gap, inequality in all aspects, and increasing insecurity and precarity for workers and the poor.
 This is as true in urban centers as it is in Appalachia.
 On a base line level, wages have stagnated or fallen, poverty and homelessness has grown, gentrification runs rampant, and overall conditions have continued to erode for many Americans while the most wealthy have grown even richer.
-Moreover, repression on the streets of the US continues to ramp up, as the government continues to amass more powers of surveillance and spying, the prison population soars, police kill on average around 3 people per day, and law prison population soars, police kill on average around 3 people per day, and law enforcement becomes more and more militarized.
+Moreover, repression on the streets of the US continues to ramp up, as the government continues to amass more powers of surveillance and spying, the prison population soars, police kill on average around 3 people per day, and law enforcement becomes more and more militarized.
 In short, for most people, things are getting worse, not better.